seiyaku

 That said, the Pastor's Handbook of the Free Methodist Church (USA) says "The custom of having the bride and groom light a unity candle to symbolize their union in Christ is based on an ancient Christian tradition." but gives no details of this "ancient Christian tradition".
 If you can shed light on this, please let us know!

 Whether or not it's an ancient tradition, since the dawn of time the flame must have been a mysterious phenomenon.
-When first discovered, humans must have wondered why it was so hot, where it came from, why it spreads, where it goes when it disappears.
+When first discovered, humans must have wondered why it was so hot, where it came from, why it spreads, and where it goes when it disappears.

 It's potential harm must have been quickly feared, yet what a life-changing event when a flame's value was discovered and harnessed for heating and light.